 Since its inception in 1976, 180 has provided model programs in the field of rape care and family violence.
-As the sole provider in Monmouth County of a wide range of comprehensive services to women and their families relating to domestic and sexual violence, 180 is the only agency in the County available on a 24-hour, seven-day-per-week basis.
-The Agency remains the only Emergency Shelter in the County that offers a protected safe home for battered women and their children.
-180 also offers a wide array of programs concerned with positive approaches to safety and recovery from assault in all situations.
+As the sole provider in Monmouth County of a wide range of comprehensive services to individuals and their families relating to domestic and sexual violence.
+180 is the only agency in the County available on a 24-hour, 7 days per-week basis.
+The Agency remains the only Emergency Shelter in the County that offers a protected safe home for battered individuals and their children.
+180 offers a wide array of programs concerned with positive approaches to safety and recovery from assault in all situations.

 Family Court Liaison Program

 Court proceedings can seem confusing and intimidating.
 180’s Family Court Liaison Program (located in the Monmouth County Courthouse in Freehold) can provide you with information regarding your legal rights and options including temporary restraining orders, domestic violence-specific counseling, court procedures, and crisis intervention.
 Social service information, referral, and criminal justice advocacy can also be provided.
 In addition, Staff may provide accompaniment for a client through the court process in the Freehold Family Court and in several local municipal courts.